EricDarve/numerical_linear_algebra/README.md

 under Branch and "JuliaBox Folder".
 Then click the + button.
 This will create a new git repository in your account with all the files.

 If you click on the tab Jupyter at the top, you should see the new directory "numerical_linear_algebra".

-Before getting started, you need to install some Julia packages.
-For this, click on the Console tab at the top.
-Inside the console type:

-    juser@juliabox:~$ cd numerical_linear_algebra
-    juser@juliabox:~/numerical_linear_algebra$ julia install_all_packages.jl

-You may use TAB for name completion.
-This will install all the required Julia packages.
-It will take a few minutes to install the packages.
-These packages are required to be able to create plots.

-If you want to check that the installation worked, you can click again on Jupyter, click on
+If you want to check that everything works, you can click on

     numerical_linear_algebra